o2r-project/o2r-badger/README.md

 with this ```json``` [file](http://licenses.opendefinition.org/licenses/groups/osi.json) is provided.
 For licences of data and text of the research compendia the licences from [Open Definition](http://opendefinition.org/licenses/) is used with the list in this ```json``` [file](http://licenses.opendefinition.org/licenses/groups/od.json).

-### Licence

-The licence for the projct is licenced under [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).

 ## 5 Release date badges (geocontainer-badges/release)